General Help FAQs

 When costs are being claimed for gauging/sampling events, what is the need for additional items such as groundwater contour maps where backup for the event already includes field notes and/or work order; Liquid Level Data Sheet w/gauging information; and a sales & rental that includes bailers and vehicle charges?

 This information is not required for all field events.
-It is requested on a case-by-case basis where the adjuster may have information presented (or provided) indicates the presence of ineligible USTs (or other ineligible items) and further clarification is needed to determine the eligibility of the requested charges.
+It is requested on a case-by-case basis where the information presented (or provided) indicates the presence of ineligible USTs (or other ineligible items) and further clarification is needed to determine the eligibility of the requested charges.

 Why are site maps that include the recent installation of monitoring wells or completion of borings needed where backup for the event includes field notes and/or work orders, boring/drill logs, and subcontractor invoice charges?

-- These items are requested generally based on information that is provided either via reporting (i.e. Phase II Report) or past site history that indicates possible ineligibles, activities or charges.
+- These items are requested generally based on information that is provided either via reporting (i.e. Phase II Report) or past site history that indicates possible ineligible activities or charges.

 - Drilling/Boring logs do not always indicate where monitoring wells are being installed or whether installation occurred on or off site or in the vicinity of ineligible areas.